 Data protection has a particularly high priority for the management of MC-Schiffahrt GmbH & Co.
 KG.
 MC-Schiffahrt GmbH & Co.KG only processes your personal data if it is necessary for providing a user-friendly website or tending to the wishes of a website visitor wanting to make use of our special services.
 If the processing of personal data is necessary and there is no legal basis for such processing, we obtain the consent of the person concerned.

-MarConsult Schiffahrt GmbH & Co.
+MC-Schiffahrt GmbH & Co.
 KG has implemented numerous technical and organisational measures to ensure the most complete possible protection of the personal data processed via this website.
 Nevertheless, Internet-based data transmissions can in principle have security gaps, so that absolute protection cannot be guaranteed.
-For this reason, every person concerned is free to transmit personal data to us by alternative means, such as telephone.
+For this reason, our customers and interested parties are free to transmit personal data to us by alternative means, such as telephone.